kervinck/gigatron-rom/README.md

 ## GT1 Files

-GT1 files can be loaded by starting the `Loader` and dropping a `.gt1` file onto the VGA display from File Explorer or Finder.
+GT1 files can be loaded by dropping a `.gt1` file onto the VGA display from File Explorer or Finder.